martingadea/codebase-jkonet-star/docs/tutorial_rna.rst

 Training
 ~~~~~~~~~~

 Finally, in order to train and evaluate the model we run the last script.
+The argument --eval gives the option to
+calculate the evaluation metrics with either the data used for training, or the data left out for evaluation.

 .. code-block:: bash